juhkure/IdleScape/README.md

 # Plans

 The current plan is to do calculations and database logic within the backend server.
-Frontend will be done with JavaScript to allow a more visual and smoother user experience.
+A small portion in "frontend" will be done with JavaScript to allow a more visual and smoother user experience.
 At it's core, the game's database consists of just 6 tables to track users, their skills, and their chosen activity.

 Further plans consist of things like unlocks/achievements and items that allows the player to further plan and customize their progression but their implementation is for now, out of reach.